All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost Range

 MOTS-c costs $180-280 monthly, positioning it in the mid-to-upper price range for peptide therapies.
 The relatively new peptide commands premium pricing, though costs may decrease as production scales up.
-Quality control is essential given the peptide's recent emergence in the therapeutic market.
+Quality control is important given the peptide's recent emergence in the therapeutic market.

 Pros and Cons